jgfranco17/stockpyle/README.md

 ## 🔎 About <a name = "about"></a>

-Stockpyle Trading Bot is an Python-based trading bot that leverages algorithmic strategies to automate trading activities in financial markets.
+Stockpyle is a Python-based trading bot that leverages algorithmic strategies to automate trading activities in financial markets.

 ### Background

 Algorithmic trading has gained significant popularity in financial markets due to its potential to automate trading decisions, increase efficiency, and exploit market opportunities.
 By leveraging advanced data analysis and execution algorithms, algorithmic trading bots can execute trades with precision and speed, allowing traders to capitalize on market movements in a timely manner.

-This project aims to provide a comprehensive solution for developing and deploying algorithmic trading bots using Python.
+Stockpyle aims to provide a comprehensive solution for developing and deploying algorithmic trading bots using Python.
 It combines expertise in Python programming and financial markets to empower users to design, code, backtest, and optimize their own algorithmic trading strategies.

 ### Motivation

-The motivation behind this project is to address the challenges faced by traders who wish to engage in algorithmic trading but lack the necessary tools, knowledge, or resources.
-By providing a robust and user-friendly framework, this project aims to democratize algorithmic trading and empower individuals to participate in the financial markets effectively.
+Stockpyle aims to combine the powers of software engineering and financial analysis in order to enhance algorithmic trading.

 The key motivations for building this algorithmic trading bot framework are: